ojpojao/data-covid-amapa/README.md

 df = pd.read_csv(filepath_or_buffer=file, encoding=encoding, names=names)
 df.drop(index=0, inplace=True)
 ```
-**Remember that in this repository there is no analysis about the dataframe.**
+**Pay ATTENTION: this repository there is no analysis about the dataframe.**